 The Ruth Taylor Award Fund, established in tribute to Ruth Taylor upon her retirement as Commissioner of Public Welfare of Westchester County and in recognition of her nearly four decades of outstanding service to the County in the field of social welfare and health, provides annual grants for scholarship awards, for tuition or maintenance, or both.

-Persons interested in applying for a scholarship should anticipate an announcement being released on the websites of United Way and Westchester County DSS at www.westchestergov.com in spring.
+Persons interested in applying for a scholarship should anticipate an announcement being released on the websites of United Way and Westchester County DSS at www.westchestergov.com in the spring.
 Scholarships are awarded for the Fall semester.
 Eligible individuals must be residents of Westchester County pursuing graduate level education on a full-time basis at accredited U.S. colleges or schools in social welfare or public health.
 Criteria used in evaluating applications are public service, financial need, and scholastic capacity.